 Pallavi Kumar, MD, Medical Oncologist and Director of Immuno-Oncology

 Surgery is often the cornerstone of any cancer treatment plan.
-The goal of surgery is to remove the entire tumor, or as much of it as possible.
-You may have other treatments following the surgery to destroy any remaining cancer cells and prevent it from returning.
-Sometimes, you receive treatment such as chemotherapy or radiation before your surgery, so the tumor is easier to remove.
+The goal of surgery is to remove the entire tumor—or as much of it as possible.
+You may have other treatments following the surgery to destroy any remaining cancer cells and prevent it from returning, including radiation or systemic therapy such as chemotherapy or immunotherapy.

 Colon Cancer Surgery

 If your colon cancer has grown into or through your colon, your surgeon may perform a partial colectomy.
 This procedure involves the surgeon removing the part of your colon that contains cancer.
 In some cases, it’s not possible to reconnect the healthy portions of the colon or rectum.
-In this case, your MedStar surgeon will have to perform a permanent or temporary colostomy .
+As a result, your surgeon will have to perform a permanent or temporary colostomy.
+That means your doctor will create an opening, called a stoma, and attach a bag to collect waste.

 Chemotherapy for Colon Cancer